 Matt's Extreme Ironing Manager (MeMum©) : Iron your T-shirts, socks and pants anywhere, even in your own bedroom!
-Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available online.
+Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available from our online store.

 Matt's Steam-Powered Wood-Burning Vacuum Cleaner© : Designed for those who really care about the environment.
 (Note: Requires the third-party Nuclear-Powered Steam Cleaner ☠☢ accessory for removing soot from walls and ceilings.)